ghc-proposals/proposals/proposals/0000-likelyhood-annotations.rst

 Costs and Drawbacks
 -------------------
 This comes with an increase in compiler complexity as one would expect.
-There will be no impact on existing code.

-I expect this to improve both compile and
+I don't expect negative impacts on existing code or users not making use of this feature.

 Alternatives